CINPLA/edNEGmodel/README.md

 edNEGmodel is an implementation of the KNP continuity equations for a one-dimensional system containing six compartments: two representing a neuron, two representing extracellular space, and two representing glia.
-The model is presented in Sætra et al. 2020: An electrodiffusive neuron-extracellular-glia model with somatodendritic interactions (bioRxiv)
+The model is presented in Sætra et al. 202X:

 ## Installation